Airbus A330 MRTT

 The Airbus A330 Multi Role Tanker Transport (MRTT) is a European aerial refueling and military transport aircraft based on the civilian Airbus A330.
-A total of 17 countries have placed firm orders for approximately 84 aircraft, of which 65 had been delivered by 30 June 2025.
-A version of the A330 MRTT, the EADS/Northrop Grumman KC-45, was selected by the United States Air Force for its aerial tanker replacement programme, but the programme was cancelled.
-According to Airbus, the A330 MRTT has more than 90% in air-to-air refueling aircraft market outside the United States.
+A total of 17 countries have placed firm orders for approximately 85 aircraft, of which 66 have been delivered.
+A version of the A330 MRTT, the EADS/Northrop Grumman KC-45, was selected by the United States Air Force for its aerial tanker replacement program, but lost when the program was rebid.
+According to Airbus, the A330 MRTT has more than 90% of the air-to-air refueling aircraft market share outside the United States.